Disc brake: Disc damage modes

 Discs are usually damaged in one of four ways: scarring, cracking, warping, or excessive rusting.
-Service shops will sometimes respond to any disc problem by changing out the discs entirely, This is done mainly where the cost of a new disc may actually be lower than the cost of labor to resurface the old disc.
+Service shops will sometimes respond to any disc problem by changing out the discs entirely, This is done mainly where the cost of a new disc may be lower than the cost of labor to resurface the old disc.
 Mechanically this is unnecessary unless the discs have reached the manufacturer's minimum recommended thickness, which would make it unsafe to use them, or vane rusting is severe (ventilated discs only).
 Most leading vehicle manufacturers recommend brake disc skimming (US: turning) as a solution for lateral run-out, vibration issues, and brake noises.
 The machining process is performed in a brake lathe, which removes a very thin layer off the disc surface to clean off minor damage and restore uniform thickness.
 Machining the disc as necessary will maximize the mileage out of the current discs on the vehicle.

 Run-out

 Run-out is measured using a dial indicator on a fixed rigid base, with the tip perpendicular to the brake disc's face.
 It is typically measured about 1/2 in from the outside diameter of the disc.
 The disc is spun.
 The difference between the minimum and maximum value on the dial is called lateral run-out.
 Typical hub/disc assembly run-out specifications for passenger vehicles are around 0.002 in.
 Runout can be caused either by deformation of the disc itself or by runout in the underlying wheel hub face or by contamination between the disc surface and the underlying hub mounting surface.
 Determining the root cause of the indicator displacement (lateral runout) requires the disassembly of the disc from the hub.
 Disc face runout due to hub face runout or contamination will typically have a period of 1 minimum and 1 maximum per revolution of the brake disc.

 Discs can be machined to eliminate thickness variation and lateral run-out.
 Machining can be done in situ (on-car) or off-car (bench lathe).
 Both methods will eliminate the thickness variation.
 Machining on-car with the proper equipment can also eliminate lateral run-out due to hub-face non-perpendicularity.

 Incorrect fitting can distort (warp) discs.
 The disc's retaining bolts (or the wheel/lug nuts, if the disc is sandwiched in place by the wheel) must be tightened progressively and evenly.
-The use of air tools to fasten lug nuts can be bad practice, unless a torque wrench is used for final tightening.
+The use of air tools to fasten lug nuts can be bad practice unless a torque wrench is used for final tightening.
 The vehicle manual will indicate the proper pattern for tightening as well as a torque rating for the bolts.
 Lug nuts should never be tightened in a circle.
 Some vehicles are sensitive to the force the bolts apply and tightening should be done with a torque wrench.